ShopFiberOptic Blog

 Loose tube and tight buffered fiber cable construction compared: gel-filled buffer tubes, 900-micrometer coatings, indoor vs outdoor use, splicing differences, and how to choose the right construction for your installation.

-Low-Cost vs Premium Fusion Splicers: What You Actually Get for the Money
+Low-Cost vs Premium Fusion Splicers: Where the Money Goes

 Mechanical Splice vs Fusion Splice: Which Should You Use?